BYUHPC/slurm/README.md

 ### Version

+Current version:  14.03.5 + LEVEL_BASED code.

-The *level_based* branch was branched from *slurm-14.03* when 14.03.4-2 was tagged, meaning you get all the features of 14.03.4-2 plus the LEVEL_BASED code.
+Original version:  The *level_based* branch was originally branched from *slurm-14.03* when 14.03.4-2 was tagged and has since had updates merged in.

 Future changes from *slurm-14.03* will likely be merged when minor versions are released by SchedMD.
 Contact us if you want to be informed of future releases or check back a few days after a new Slurm minor release.